ipfs/community/articles/precarious-data.md

 * Collect data about everyone who accesses my book, using that information however they want.
 * Replace the book with something else -- They might not even put a book there, since my instructions are just describing a location, a malicious actor could replace the book with something dangerous, turning the location into a trap!

-Location-addressing has worked on the web for 25 years, but it's starting to get painful is about to get much worse.
+Location-addressing has worked on the web for 25 years, but it's starting to get painful and It's about to get much worse.
 As long as we continue to rely on it, the web will continue to be unstable, insecure, and prone to manipulation or exploitation.

 ## The Solution: Identify Information by its Fingerprint, not its Location